floragunncom/search-guard-docs/multitenancy.md

 </p>

 Make sure the respective settings match in `sg_config.yml` (Elasticsearch) and `kibana.yml` (Kibana).

+### Kibana: Cookie mismatch

+In case the Search Guard cookies are not readable anymore, e.g. if you changed the encryption key, simply delete them.
+The plugin uses three cookies:

+* searchguard_authentication: Stores the users login credentials
+* searchguard_tenant: Stores the currently selected tenant
+* searchguard_preferences: Stores the user's preferres tenants

 ## Under the hood: Index rewriting, Snapshot & Restore